ethean-labs/ethean/README.md

 ##  Overview

-Panro is a high-performance, modular Ethereum Beacon Chain client written in Rust.
+Ethean is a high-performance, modular Ethereum Beam/Lean Chain client written in Rust.
 It provides a complete implementation of the Ethereum 2.0 consensus protocol with advanced features for validators, node operators, and developers.

 ###  Key Features

-- ** Modular Architecture**: Clean separation of concerns with extensible design
+- ** Modular Architecture**: Beam/Lean separation of concerns with extensible design
 - ** High Performance**: Optimized for speed and efficiency with advanced caching
 - ** Security First**: Memory-safe Rust implementation with comprehensive testing
 - ** Advanced Monitoring**: Real-time metrics, performance benchmarking, and health monitoring
 - ** P2P Networking**: Robust peer-to-peer communication with bandwidth management
 - ** Database Optimization**: Advanced storage with indexing, caching, and backup systems
-- ** Developer Friendly**: Comprehensive API, WebSocket streaming, and extensive documentationBeacon Chain Client
+- ** Developer Friendly**: Comprehensive API, WebSocket streaming, and extensive documentationBeam/Lean Chain Client

-Panro is a modern, high-performance Ethereum Beacon Chain client written in Rust.
+Ethean is a modern, high-performance Ethereum Beam/Lean Chain client written in Rust.
 It provides a complete implementation of the Ethereum 2.0 proof-of-stake consensus mechanism with emphasis on modularity, security, and developer experience.

 ## Table of Contents